The Brownian limit of separable permutations: Signs are asymptotically balanced and independent

-and the right-hand side is non-zero a.s. from \cref{lem:tout_a_une_densite}.
-This concludes the proof that $\frac{1}{\sqrt{n}}|M_i-M_j|$ converges in distribution to a non-zero random variable and hence completes the proof of the first statement of \cref{Lem:HauteurFeuille}.
+This completes the proof of the first statement of \cref{Lem:HauteurFeuille}.

 In particular, we have proved that $H_1$ goes to infinity in probability when $n \to +\infty$.
-The second statement of the lemma is just a rephrasing of this, in the particular case where $\patterntree = $. \end{proof}
+The second statement of the lemma is just a rephrasing of this, in the particular case where $\patterntree = $. \end{proof} \begin{remark} The joint convergence of the $\tfrac{1}{\sqrt{n}}H_i$ and $\tfrac{1}{\sqrt{n}}M_i$ is observed by Aldous in the proof of \cite[Theorem 20]{AldousCRT3}, with the slight difference that he works with uniform random {\em vertices} in the tree, while we consider uniform random {\em leaves}. \end{remark}

 \begin{proof}[Proof of \cref{prop:balanced_signs_discrete}] Let $\Si_n$ be a uniform separable permutation of size $n$.
 From \cref{cor:same_distibution_separables_trees} (p.\pageref{cor:same_distibution_separables_trees}), it has the same distribution as $\perm(T_n,\Eps_n)$ where $T_n$ is a uniform Schröder tree with $n$ leaves and $\Eps_n$ is the sign function on the internal vertices of $T_n$, such that the signs alternate and such that the root $r$ of $T_n$ has a balanced sign: $\Eps_n(r)=+$ with probability $1/2$.
 Recall that $\widetilde{C_{T_n}}$ (resp. $(\widetilde{C_{T_n}},S_n)$) denotes the normalized contour of $T_n$ (resp. the signed contour of $(T_n,\Eps_n)$).